Sentinel297/VPE-Ragnarok-Online/README.md

 Suffering from a bleeding wound will enrage the caster, causing them to enter a berserk state and granting them increased attack at the cost of suffering more damage from hits.

 Passive: Increase HP recovery:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nEnhance natural HP recovery, health regeneration will not happen if the caster is moving.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Enhance natural HP recovery, health regeneration will not happen if the caster is moving.

 T5:

 Passive: HP Recovery While Moving:
-Passive Skill: Unlocking this ability will automatically apply its effect.\n\nAllow the caster to regenerate health while moving at a lower rate than while standing still.
+Passive Skill: Unlocking this ability will automatically apply its effect.
+Allow the caster to regenerate health while moving at a lower rate than while standing still.